 HUD Increases FHA Loan Limits For 2017

-This BLOG On HUD Increases FHA Loan Limits For 2017 Was Written By Gustan Cho
+This BLOG On HUD Increases FHA Loan Limits For 2017 On FHA Loans Was UPDATED On December 18th, 2018

-- Since the FHA Loan Limits were capped at $271,050, home buyers either had to come up with more down payment or go for a Conventional Loan where the Conventional Loan Limits were capped at $417,000
+- Since the FHA Loan Limits capped, home buyers either had to come up with more down payment or choose a different loan program

-- Get a VA Loan but VA Loans are only limited to Veterans of the United States Military.
-VA Loans had a VA Loan Limit Cap of $417,000
+- VA Loans is only limited to Veterans of the United States Military

 - Get a 80-10-5 Piggyback Loan